 Don’t force new maintenance software on your staff.
 Consider the needs of your user community to ensure a high rate of user adoption.
 The upgrade must match your work processes.
 You should also ensure that the maintenance software you choose is easy to learn and use.

 Perform a Thorough Needs Analysis

 Prior to making an upgrade, analyze your organization’s current situation and the individualized needs.
 You may need the help of an outside consultant in order to perform a thorough needs analysis.
 Carefully consider why an upgrade is important, how it should happen and when it will occur.
 Assemble a team to help you make an upgrade decision.
 Information technology (IT), operations, finance and maintenance department personnel should participate in the evaluation process.
 Factors to consider during the evaluation process include the following:

 - Specific functionalities that will enhance work processes

 - What you will gain from upgrading

 - CMMS training

 Want to upgrade your maintenance software?
-At DPSI, we aim to provide our customers with up-to-date, robust CMMS solutions that provide a healthy ROI.
+At DPSI, we aim to provide our customers with up-to-date, robust maintenance management solutions that provide a healthy ROI.
 The time and effort you put in now to upgrade your CMMS will save you a significant amount of time and money in the long run.
-To take DPSI’s CMMS software for a test drive, please sign up for a free trial.
-For more information about our products and services, contact us.
+For more information about DPSI’s products and services, contact us or sign up for a free trial today.